Iron Gates: Navigation and channels

 The riverbed rocks and the associated rapids made the gorge valley an infamous passage for shipping, even for the most seasoned boatmen.
-During the period of the Ottoman rule, the ships were guided through by the local navigators, familiar with the routes, called kalauz (from Turkish kalavuz, meaning guide, travel leader).
+During the period of the Ottoman rule, the ships were guided through by the local navigators, familiar with the routes, called kalauz (from Turkish kılavuz, meaning guide, travel leader).
 During the rule of prince Miloš Obrenović, local Serbs gradually took over from the Ottomans, being officially appointed by the prince.
 In order not to displease the Ottomans further, the prince named Serbian navigators by a Turkish name, dumendžibaša, from dümen (rudder) and baş (head, chief, master).
 The navigation fee was divided among dumendžibaša, loc (river pilots) and regional municipalities.

 In German, the passage is still known as the Kataraktenstrecke, even though the cataracts are gone.
 Near the actual "Iron Gates" strait the Prigrada rock was the most important obstacle (until 1896): the river widened considerably here and the water level was consequently low.
 Upstream, the Greben rock near the "Kazan" gorge was notorious.

 Some of the channels created included: